-Figure 47.
+Figure 43.
 Removing the speakers

-- 1. Disconnect the speaker cable from the system board. - 2.
-Remove the speaker cables from the routing guides on the palm-rest assembly. - 3.
+- 1. Remove the speaker cables from the routing guides on the palm-rest assembly. - 2.
 Lift the right and left speakers, along with its cable, off the palm-rest assembly.

 Installing the speakers

 CAUTION: The information in this installation section is intended for authorized service technicians only.